salvatoreferragamo/DEMO/README.md

 ## Datasets:
-PLOS (downloaded from http://www.nactem.ac.uk/readability/) and eLife (downloaded from https://github.com/TGoldsack1/Corpora_for_Lay_Summarisation). and put them into the `datasets` folder.
+PLOS (downloaded from http://www.nactem.ac.uk/readability/) and eLife (downloaded from https://github.com/TGoldsack1/Corpora_for_Lay_Summarisation).
+Please put them into the `datasets` folder.

 Then, use `data_process.ipynb` to process each dataset and obtain the corresponding data formats needed for each part (DIT/LPS/DCD).